bfetler/project_management/README.md

 + feature tracking, bug tracking
 + design review
 + email, talk to each other (human communication)
-+ software source code tools: git, branching (for features, tests, production)
++ software source code tools: git, branching (features, tests, production)
 + get metrics: measure time to complete items (depends on complexity)

-Once definitions are set:
+Once work items are known:
 + Do high priority items first, the ones in scope for phase or project.
 + Move other items to a later phase.
-+ Be flexible and aware that priorities and definitions may change.
++ Be flexible.
+Be aware that priorities and definitions will often change.

 #### 7. Different ways to manage projects
 How to manage a project depends on the organization.